Support our sponsor: Newark Area Soccer Association

 1. Teams not reporting to the field within ten minutes of the scheduled starting time of their match may be required to forfeit that match.

-3. If a team forfeits a match, for any reason, (to include but not limited by using an ineligible player, disorderly conduct, inability to field a team or fail to arrive at the field with an appropriate number of players) may be required to forfeit all of their remaining matches in the tournament as determined by the tournament committee.
+3. If a team forfeits a match, for any reason, (to include but not limited by using an ineligible player, disorderly conduct, inability to field a team or fail to arrive at the field with an appropriate number of players) they may be required to forfeit all of their remaining matches in the tournament as determined by the tournament committee.

 4. A forfeit will be recorded in the standings as a 3 - 0 loss for the team that forfeited the match(s).